 - About Java: Before taking your step, the most important thing to do is to get the answer of all WHYs.
 Here it refers to the questions like WHAT IS JAVA, WHY IT IS POPULAR, WHAT ARE ITS FEATURES, etc etc. By digging into the mentioned article, you will not only learn the important things about Java but also you will understand how to start learning it.

-Learn about Java here: How to start learning Java
+Learn about Java here: Java Tutorial on How to start learning Java

 - Java Environment: To work on any programming language, one first needs to know about its environment.
 Environment refers to the circumstances where a programming language works and how that program works.
 Java runs on a JVM environment.
 Click on the mentioned article to know more about JVM, its architecture and how it works.